Snoupix/rustbee/README.md

 This project uses [just](https://github.com/casey/just) as a command runner, which is a `make` alternative.
 It's recommanded to have it installed to build the project from source.

-Note that you will need to enter your password, the bash script uses `sudo` to have permissions to create an IPC file socket at `/var/run` (which is root owned/protected), the log file at `/var/log` and if you're building with docker, it will compile root owned binaries so it will need your password at the end to change owner of these files.
+Note that you will need to enter your password, the daemon needs `sudo` to have permissions to create an IPC file socket at `/var/run` (which is root owned/protected), the log file at `/var/log` and if you're building with docker, it will compile root owned binaries so it will need your password at the end to change owner of these files.

-Depending on your CPU, compiling this project may take you around 2mins with or without docker.
+Also, the daemon is compiled whether you chose the CLI or GUI.

 ```bash
 # First, you need to build the binaries